abois1/Portfolio/README.md

 ### How will I continue learning about Computer Science?

   Computer Science plays a big role in in many people's lives, whether they know it or not.
 I surrounds us in our daily lives, so it's important to stay knowledgeable about the subject.
 I believe everyone (to an extent) has learned something from Computer Science, whether it be from from using various programs or taking learning head-on.
 Learning Computer Science will shape the way we see the world and the way we think.
-Examples of this would be as simple as evaluating situations based on true/false like boolean code to something as straight forward as
+Examples of this would be as simple as iterating through tasks the same way a method iterates through an array, to something as straight forward as learning on web based services such as Khan Academy or free Coding Camp.

+  That being said, it can be a bit disorienting to try and tackle the world of Computer Science on your own.
+The way I would continue to learn about Computer Science would be to embed Computer Science in my life.
+This would mean immersing myself in the languages of Computer Science and the idea of looking at my life through the lense of a programmer.
+This will ensure that my current skills stay sharp and to improve on the foundation that I currently possess.

 ### Summary of working with Khan Academy.